-- 1. by completion of a thesis (Plan I), which reports a creative investigation of a defined problem - 2. by passing a comprehensive examination (Plan II).
+- by completion of a thesis (Plan I), which reports a creative investigation of a defined problem - by passing a comprehensive examination (Plan II).

 For the M.S. degree, students must meet a minimum residency requirement of three quarters, one complete academic year, in the University of California.
 At least two of these three quarters must be spent at UCR.
-Registration in at least 4 units of 100 or 200 level course work is necessary for each quarter of academic residence.
-Students should enroll in 12 units each quarter unless the Graduate Advisor grants an exception.
+Registration in at least 4 units of 100 or 200-level coursework is necessary for each quarter of academic residence.
+Students should enroll 12 units each quarter unless the Graduate Advisor grants an exception.

-1. Master of Science Plan I (Thesis)
+3.1 Master of Science Plan I (Thesis)

-The M.S. degree Plan I (Thesis) requires completion of a minimum of 36 units of upperdivision and graduate-level approved course work and submission of an acceptable thesis.
+The M.S. degree Plan I (Thesis) requires completion of a minimum of 36 units of upper-division and graduate-level approved course work and submission of an acceptable thesis.
 At least 24 of these units must be in graduate courses (200-series courses), a minimum of 20 units of these being Mechanical Engineering graduate courses (ME 200 or higher, excluding ME 250, ME 290, ME 297, and ME 299).
-The student must take 3 units of seminar (ME 250) and at least 7 but no more than 11 units of directed or thesis research credits (ME 297 or ME 299).
-No more than 8 units of course work may be satisfied with directed studies (ME 290).
+The student must take 3 units of the seminar (ME 250) and at least 7 but no more than 11 units of directed or thesis research credits (ME 297 or ME 299).
+No more than 8 units of coursework may be satisfied with directed studies (ME 290).
 Students must defend a thesis.
-For detailed course descriptions please consult the ME Catalog of Courses.
+For detailed course descriptions, please consult the ME Catalog of Courses.

-Course work used to satisfy the student's undergraduate degree requirements may not be applied toward the 36 unit M.S. requirement.
-However, UCR Undergraduates who have no more than two courses or eight units of course work remaining in their Bachelor Degree program, and who have been admitted to graduate status may begin course work for their advanced degrees at the beginning of the final quarter of undergraduate study.
-Bringing forward units from undergraduate studies requires that students inform their college offices before beginning the course work in question.
-After entering the graduate program, these students may petition to transfer these units to their graduate record.
+Coursework used to satisfy the student's undergraduate degree requirements may not be applied toward the 36-unit M.S. requirement.
+However, UCR Undergraduates who have no more than two courses or eight units of coursework remaining in their Bachelor's Degree program and who have been admitted to graduate status may begin coursework for their advanced degrees at the beginning of the final quarter of undergraduate study.
+Bringing forward units from undergraduate studies requires that students inform their college offices before beginning the coursework in question.
+After entering the graduate program, these students may petition to transfer these units to their graduate records.
 These units cannot have been used towards the Bachelor's Degree.

 An acceptable M.S. thesis must be submitted.
-The M.S. thesis may be based on:
+The M.S. thesis may be based on the following:

-- a research or advanced design project, either analytical, computational or experimental; - an extensive report consisting of theoretical, computational or experimental contribution to mechanical engineering.
+- a research or advanced design project, either analytical, computational, or experimental; or - an extensive report consisting of theoretical, computational, or experimental contributions to mechanical engineering.

 The student's M.S.
 Thesis Committee is responsible for approving the thesis.
-The thesis committee is composed of three members (including the research advisor).

-After submission of the M.S. thesis, the student is required to defend the thesis in a defense.

-An abstract and title should be submitted to the Graduate Student Affairs Officer at least 10 days prior to the scheduled defense so that it can be advertised to the public for a period of at least one week.
+The thesis committee comprises three members (including the research advisor).
+After submission of the M.S. thesis, the student must defend the thesis in a defense.
+An abstract and title should be submitted to the Graduate Student Affairs Officer at least 10 days before the scheduled defense so that it can be advertised to the public for at least one week.
 No exceptions will be made for late abstracts.

-The student will then modify the thesis based on comments received during the defense.
+The student will modify the thesis based on comments received during the defense.
 Upon approval, two unbound copies of the final thesis in a format compatible with the guidelines set forth by the Graduate Division must be submitted to the Graduate Division.

-2. Master of Science Plan II (Comprehensive Exam)
+3.2 Master of Science Plan II (Comprehensive Exam)